the-doctor1994/team-heart-of-gold/docs/fspec/functional_specification.md

 Just a basic run-through
 -->
 <b>"StudyBuddy"</b> aims to ease unnecessary stress associated with higher learning.
 Educational growth is usually accompanied by various sources of stress, such as worrying about grades or finding people to study with.
 Processes which we aim to simplify and streamline to make life easier for those who have enough to worry about.

+When a new user visits our site, they will be greeted with an intuitive and simple interface that will guide them through the creation of their profile.
+Here our users will enter basic information, such as their name, age, and major, followed by more personal information such as a short bio, currently enrolled courses, and preferred study habits (music, location, willing travel distance, learning type).

+Once a user has created their profile, we will begin creating matches and suggesting study partners for them.
+Using our algorithms, we will rank the user's matches on a scale of more to less "study compatible."
+This line-up of matches is then presented to the user through their mobile/full browser.
+From this point, our users have the final decision as to whether or not they want to connect with a suggested match, or to pass on the matched study partner.
+Users will only be notified of another user's choice if they both say yes; thus making them "study buddies."
+Only then will they be able to contact each other to organize a meeting.

 *Grayson Kempster, 03/12/15*